-Manaslu Base Camp Trek accommodations are Lodge and Teahouse.
+These trek accommodations are Lodge and Teahouse.
 Around Kathmandu, we can find a good facility with comfortable accommodation at the Hotel.
-Manaslu Base Camp Trek, all accommodations are on the twin-shared basis.
-During the trek, Himalayan frozen Adventure will manage room with attached washrooms.
+All accommodations are on a twin-shared basis.
+During the trek, Himalayan frozen Adventure will manage rooms with attached washrooms.
 In the teahouse, we have to share the toilet.
-Single room is available in Kathmandu and the lower elevation trekking region but might be impossible to higher elevations.
+A single room is available in Kathmandu and the lower elevation trekking region but might be impossible in higher elevations.

-At the Kathmandu have included only breakfast.
-During the Manaslu Base Camp Trek, all meals will be provided.
-In the Manaslu region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Through the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
-You can choices different kinds of breakfast, lunch, and dinner by the menu.
+Kathmandu has included only breakfast.
+During the trek, all meals will be provided.
+In the Manaslu region, we can enjoy Nepalese food with international cuisine like Tibetan, Continental, Indian, Tibetan, Italian, etc. Throughout the trek, we have breakfast/lunch at the teahouse and Dinner will be at the lodge.
+You can choices different kinds of breakfast, lunch, and dinner on the menu.

 Passport & Visa